 On the occasion of the International Day of the World's Indigenous Peoples, the Indigenous Peoples' Rights Program of the Institute for the Study of Human Rights pays tribute to the struggles of the Indigenous Peoples for dignity, justice and human rights and stands in solidarity with Indigenous human rights defenders.

-The International Day observance will take place online on Monday, 9 August 2021 from 9:00 am to 11 am Eastern Standard Time (EST).
-This year’s theme is Leaving No One Behind: Indigenous Peoples and the call for a new social contract.
+The International Day observance will take place online on Monday, 9 August 2022 from 9:00 am to 11 am Eastern Standard Time (EST).
+This year’s theme is Indigenous Youth as Agents of Change for Self-determination.